JeremyTCD/Blog/src/content/articles/css-only-responsive-tables.md

 }

 > [!alert-note]
-> To test the table's responsiveness, adjust your window's width.
+> Adjust your window's width to test the table's responsiveness.

 ## Code
 [!include-code] {